 How does Stock and Shares ISAs work?

 A stocks and Shares ISA gives you the chance to invest.
-You can invest in:
+Depending on what your ISA Manager allows, you may be able to invest in:

 • Shares in companies.